How Can We Help?

 • Analyzes which sprints are over your configured limit

-• Moves issues based on your chosen strategy (Priority, Size, Due Date, or Balanced)
+• Moves issues based on your chosen strategy: Priority, Size, Due Date, Balanced, or Compare All (runs every strategy and shows their delivery forecasts side-by-side)

 • Respects issue dependencies (blockers stay in earlier sprints)